Find any Australian or New Zealand company or fund (dead or alive) by using SEARCH above or go directly to the site:

-Most company failures do not result in a delisting.
-Company failure lies behind many "changes of activity" where companies fail with one activity and formally adopt another.
+Business failure also lies behind many "changes of activity" where companies fail with one activity and formally adopt another.
 Sometimes a change of name reflects an attempt to disassociate from past failures.
 Both are classic cases of failure masked by events other than a delisting.
 The share price usually reflects these failures.

 Many small companies fail and actually go into administration, where they are reconstructed and recapitalised.
 They later emerge with either the same name or a different name.
-Later there is hardly any sign of the failure.
+If not delisted, there is hardly any sign of the failure.
 Only the shareholders concerned are painfully aware.
 Their capital has been savagely diluted and their shares are practically worthless.

-Larger companies that fail such as Pasminco, HIH Insurance, ABC Learning, Babcock & Brown are of course eventually delisted.
+Larger companies that fail such as Pasminco, HIH Insurance, ABC Learning, Babcock & Brown, are of course eventually delisted, liquidated and deregistered.

 Finding your company